All Episodes

 And but for this brave individual stepping up who happened to have a handgun, and he's been heralded as a hero and a good Samaritan, as he should be.

-And anyway, police identified the shooter, and this guy saved God only knows countless lives.
+And anyway, police identified the shooter, and this guy saved, God only knows, countless lives.

-But of course, the media mob freaks out, just like they freaked out when the Supreme Court recognized that a right enumerated in the Constitution, and that being the second amendment, the right of the people to keep and to bear arms.
+But of course, the media mob freaks out, just like they freaked out when the Supreme Court recognized that a right enumerated in the Constitution, and that being the Second Amendment, the right of the people to keep and to bear arms, it doesn't say arms meaning muskets, keep arms shall not be infringed.

-And the Supreme Court upheld that with the New York Gun Club case, and this is how the media mob reacted to that.
+And the Supreme Court upheld that with the New York Gun Club case.

-We just received some very disturbing news from Washington That the Supreme Court of the United States of America has stripped away the state of New York's right and responsibility to protect its citizens with a decision which we are still digesting, which is frightful in its scope.
+We just received some very disturbing news from Washington that the Supreme Court of the United States of America has stripped away the state of New York's right and responsibility to protect its citizens with a decision which we are still digesting, which is frightful in its scope.

 This decision has made every single one of us less safe from gun violence.

-It seems I don't even have the words.
+It seems, I don't even have the words.

 It seems stupid.